scythe410/Acts-Sri-Lanka---AI-Chat/README.md

 - **Modern Chat UI** built with Lit and hosted on Azure Static Web Apps
 - **Serverless API** using Azure Functions and LangChain.js
 - **Document-grounded Q&A** over official Sri Lankan legal PDFs
+- **GPT-4o mini** as the backend AI model for intelligent responses
 - **Citations** in answers for transparency
 - **Personal chat history**
 - **Easy deployment** to Azure with `azd deploy`